 Mostar War Damage, the old town and old bridge

 From here we are fleeced double the normal charge for our taxi ride from our bus station to our AirBnB.
-The same taxi driver offers to take us on a tour of the local area at a price that we later find is as inflated as buying smashed avocado in eastern Sydney.
-This is the sort of price that the Idiot Traveler would pay without checking.
+The same taxi driver offers to take us on a tour of the local area at a price, we later discover, is as inflated as that which you pay when buying smashed avocado in eastern Sydney.
+This is the sort of price that the Idiot Traveller would pay without checking.

 Those few streets are an archetypal tourist trap of market shops and restaurants perched above the river selling a mixture of everything from genuinely gorgeous art pieces through to junk.
 The famous old bridge itself is not, of course, old having been famously, and deliberately, destroyed by the Croatians during the war.

-But despite all that one cannot but be struck by the sublime juxtaposition of the old city and bridge perched above the deep green Neretva River.
+Despite all that, one cannot but be struck by the sublime juxtaposition of the old city and bridge perched above the deep green Neretva River.
 Mostar is named after the ‘mostari’ (the bridge keepers).
-We are fortunate to have one of the best AirBnBs in Mostar with a stunning view of the bridge, a breakfast costing $5 that would cost $20 in Australia and hosts who are friendly and who also double as our tour guides to the areas around Mostar.
+We are fortunate to have one of the AirBnBs in Mostar with the best, most stunning view of the bridge.
+It also offers a breakfast, costing $5, that would cost $20 in Australia and hosts who are friendly and who also double as our tour guides to the areas around Mostar.

 From Mostar we move onto Sarajevo arriving after a circuitous bus trip through the spectacular mountain scenery and gorges surrounding the Neretva River.

-We would have preferred to go by train as the train journey is reputed to be scenically one of the best in Europe but for reasons best know to Bosnian railways the line, which re-opened in July, only has two trains a day.
-The first of these requires you to get up at about 5 am, or some similar ungodly hour, and the second, and last, of which deposits you in Sarajevo in the middle of the night.
+We would have preferred to go by train as the train journey is reputed to be scenically one of the best in Europe but for reasons best known to Bosnian railways, the line, which re-opened in July, only has two trains a day.
+The first of these requires you to get up at about 5 am, or some similar ungodly hour, and the second, and last, deposits you in Sarajevo in the middle of the night.
 No one, apparently, wants to travel at any civilised time of day.

 We find our AirBnB is within spitting distance of old Sarajevo.
 In common with Mostar much of the old and a great part of modern Sarajevo had to be rebuilt having been shelled repeatedly by the Serbs, who controlled all the hills surrounding Sarajevo and mounted a siege of the town.

-Sarajevo: Despite the bloody war & graves, still multicultural
+Sarajevo: Despite the bloody war & the dead, it’s still multicultural

-Although Sarajevo was besieged by the Serbs and the city was divided into areas controlled by Serbs and others controlled by the Bosnian forces the population of Sarajevo under siege was a mixture and Serbs, Croats and Bosniaks and all fought together in the Bosnian armed forces.
+Sarajevo was besieged by the Serbs and the city was divided into areas controlled by Serbs and others controlled by the Bosnian forces.
+However, the population of Sarajevo under siege was a mixture and Serbs, Croats and Bosniaks and all fought together in the Bosnian armed forces.